 Watch back our Online Spotlight Session for Applied Psychology Here

 What will I do?

-- Wide range of innovative assessments — on any given day you could be doing a small-scale research project, making a game, creating a blog, giving a presentation, designing a poster
+- Wide range of innovative assessments ensures that on any given day you could be doing a small-scale research project, making a game, creating a blog, giving a presentation, or designing a poster

 What will I be able to do when I graduate?

 Graduates can progress to the fields of professional psychology.
 The modules in Applied Psychology give graduates a competitive edge when applying for postgraduate studies, or employment in the technology or social science sectors.

 Graduates can pursue postgraduate studies in psychology (e.g., clinical psychology, educational psychology, and work and organisational psychology).
 Graduates can study for masters’ degrees and PhDs in areas including: Counselling Psychology, Clinical Psychology, Forensic Psychology, Educational Psychology, Cognitive Neuroscience, Speech & Language Therapy, Sports Psychology, Cyberpsychology, User Experience, Multimedia, and e-Learning.

 What modules will I study?